-USM maintains a no-cut policy, which exemplifies the School’s commitment to providing athletic opportunities for all students.
+USM maintains a no-cut policy, which exemplifies the school’s commitment to providing athletic opportunities for all students.
 At the same time, the program has built and maintained a standard of excellence.
-Our Athletic Achievements include titles in girls and boys tennis, girls field hockey, boys ice hockey, girls and boys soccer, and boys baseball over the past 10 years, in addition to individual state championships in boys swimming, girls and boys tennis, and boys track and field.
+Our athletic achievements include titles in girls and boys tennis, girls field hockey, girls and boys hockey, boys soccer, and girls lacrosse over the past 10 years, in addition to individual state championships in boys swimming, girls and boys tennis, and boys track and field.

 USM is a member of the Wisconsin Interscholastic Athletic Association (WIAA), which includes public and private schools.
 USM is also a founding member of the Midwest Classic Conference (MCC) and competes in this conference for the majority of its sports.
 The MCC does not offer all of the sports in which USM competes; therefore, USM teams also participate in other conferences.

 At University School, we offer both interscholastic and intramural offerings for students in 5th through 8th grades.